rumq/java-corejava-book/pages/v1ch07ExceptionsAssertionsLogging.md

 ## 7.5 Logging

-Java uses logging to record events that occur while a program is running.
 Logging is a way of keeping a record of events that occur while a program is running.
+Java uses logging to **record** events that occur while a program is running.

 Logging is useful for debugging and monitoring programs.

 The Java platform provides a logging API that allows you to log messages at different levels of severity.

 The logging API also allows you to control the amount of logging that is done.
 For example, you can turn off logging for a particular class or package.

+In practice you will use a logging framework such as Log4J, Logback, or Java Util Logging (JUL).
+But for understanding the logging API, we can use the standard logging API.

 **Advantages of the logging API**